nestybox/sysbox/README.md

 ## Audience

 The Sysbox project is intended for anyone looking to experiment, invent, learn, and build systems using system containers.
-Contributions are welcomed!
+It's cutting-edge OS virtualization, and contributions are welcomed.

-The Sysbox project is **not meant** for people looking for a commercially supported solution.
+The Sysbox project is not meant for people looking for a commercially supported solution.
 For such a solution, refer to the Sysbox Enterprise Edition (sysbox-EE) in the [Nestybox website](https://www.nestybox.com).
-Sysbox-EE is **free for individual developers** but paid for enterprise use.
+Sysbox-EE uses Sysbox at its core, but complements it with enterprise-level features.

 See [here](#relationship-to-nestybox) for more on the relationship between the Sysbox open-source project and Nestybox.